 How to choose a life jacket for my kid?

-Check the life jacket label to ensure that it matches your child’s weight.
-Life jackets for kids do not come in one size fits all.
-Don’t try to buy a life jacket that will “fit” two or more of your children.
-Chances are it will only properly fit one of them, or potentially none of them.
+Be sure the life jacket label matches your child’s weight.
+Keep in mind that life jackets for kids do not come in one size fits all.
+A life jacket will not “fit” two or more of your children.
+It can properly fit one of them or in some cases, none of them.

-For maximum visibility, especially when swimming in open water, purchase a brightly coloured life jacket – yellow, orange or red.
-Make sure it is approved by Transport Canada or the United States Coast Guard.
+A life jacket should help children be visible in the event of an emergency.
+This is especially tre in the open water.
+Pick a brightly coloured jacket like yellow, orange or red.
+Also make sure it’s approved by Transport Canada or the United States Coast Guard.

 Where can I buy a life jacket?